 The conventional or managed mutual fund today is like the very first ones started nearly 100 years ago.
 Their objective is to beat the market.
 If the stock market as a whole had a return of 5% in a given year (meaning that its value increased 5% that year), conventional mutual funds try to deliver 8% or 10% or more.
 To do that they hire a lot of very smart people who try to find companies that will excel, and they try to find them before other people do.
 But some of these funds (like companies) may do well for a few years and then do worse than the market (which is the basis for an important investment fundamental, that past performance is not indicative of future results).
 In fact, a study reported in this article found that only 8% of managed funds were able to beat the market over the 10-year period ending in June 2019, and this trend continues, with 85% of managed stock funds failing to beat the market in 20212, and the same is the case in Europe, where 90 % of active managers failed to beat the market in the 10 years to 2022.

-Aside from performance, investing in an S&P 500 index fund is super easy.
+Aside from performance, investing in S&P 500 index funds is super easy.
 Invest once and leave it there, or add to it over time or when you suddenly get a nice chunk of money.
 As a final argument for this, it's what Warren Buffett now recommends.
 Buffett, the 90-year-old Chairman and CEO of Berkshire Hathaway, is considered to be the most successful investor in history.
 And he puts his money where his mouth is, directing the trustee of his Will to invest 90% of his money into an S&P 500 index fund for his widow, as you can see in this article.
 Buffett's comments on the S&P 500 brought up another important point: because the S&P 500 annually adjusts the companies in it, you're always investing in the top companies.
 This point was powerfully made when he showed a chart of the top 20 companies 20 years ago and none of them were in the top-20 list now.
-To further illustrate Buffett's view, in 2007 he waged a million dollars that over a 10-year period his choice of the S&P 500 index would beat the performance of top hedge funds typically seen as exclusive options for the ultra-rich -- he won handily (details here).
+To further illustrate Buffett's view, in 2007 he waged a million dollars that over a 10-year period his choice of the S&P 500 Index would beat the performance of top hedge funds typically seen as exclusive options for the ultra-rich -- he won handily (details here).

 Another important point is to add to your investment.
-If you suddenly get a nice chunk of money, perhaps a bonus, take a piece of that for the trip you've been dreaming of, and put the rest in the S&P 500 index fund.
-It's also a good idea to add a set amount to the fund at given intervals, like monthly or quarterly; that way you're buying when the market is low as well as when the market is high.
+If you suddenly get a nice chunk of money, perhaps a bonus, take a piece of that for the trip you've been dreaming of, and put the rest in the S&P 500 index funds.
+It's also a good idea to add a set amount to the funds at given intervals, like monthly or quarterly; that way you're buying when the market is low as well as when the market is high.

 First, stocks are also called equities.
 And, as we learned earlier, someone who has an investment in stocks or equities may not have bought the actual stocks but instead invested through a stock mutual fund, either a conventional (managed) fund or an index (passive) fund.
 Another mutual fund term you may hear is an Exchange Traded Fund or ETF, which is any type of mutual fund that can be traded any time the stock exchange is open, rather that at the end of a trading day.

 Second, it’s not a good idea to try to time the market, to sell your stocks or mutual funds when adverse financial clouds appear in the horizon.
 So-called “experts” who forecast a downturn (or upturn) for the market are often wrong.
-The previously cited article found that few people would have invested in this decade (when the S&P 500 grew at a whopping annual rate of 13.2%) had they followed the multitude of negative news and advice that was prevalent in 2009 - 2010.
+The previously cited article found that few people would have invested in the decade ending in 2019 (when the S&P 500 grew at a whopping annual rate of 13.2%) had they followed the multitude of negative news and advice that was prevalent in 2009 - 2010.
 Another article finds that market performance on a given year is relatively independent of how it did the prior year.
 And Ray Dalio, a legendary investor, says that timing the market is a fool’s errand, harder than competing in the Olympics (details here).
 An investment in equities is for the long term -- desirably 10 years.
 Let the money sit there -- ignoring the "experts" -- and you will be rewarded.
 A popular mantra, whether in a good or a bad market, is "time in the market beats timing the market."
-And investing in an S&P 500 index fund allows you to do this, stay invested knowing that the stocks in the fund will always be the top 500 due to the annual adjustment mentioned earlier.
+And investing in S&P 500 index funds allows you to do this, stay invested knowing that the stocks in the fund will always be the top 500 due to the annual adjustment mentioned earlier.

 Third, don't go buying stocks just yet.
 Read the remaining chapters covering other investments, because diversification also means having other types of investments, so when stocks fall your other investments can keep growing.
 This reduces the volatility of your portfolio and let's you sleep well at night.
 Plus, there is another investment which can be structured to yield the growth of stocks without the volatility; that investment is real estate, which is covered in Chapter 4 and I urge you to read it.
 It may require a bit more work than just calling your broker, and depending on which real-estate investment you choose it can have lower liquidity (the ability to sell quickly if you need to get your money out), but it's worth having in a diversified portfolio along with stocks.